 - Maybe you aren’t as mobile yourself and so to have the reassurance of knowing your child will be right by your side is a must

-- You live on a busy street or regularly walk near busy roads and you don’t want your child darting into the street
+- You live on a busy street or regularly walk near busy roads and you don’t want your child darting under cars

 - You don’t want your toddler falling into the pond at the park!

 - When your baby first starts to walk it will help with balance and can save them from falling flat on their faces

 There are a few different types of toddler reins and walking harnesses available so I will take a look at the most popular products in the different categories.
 Basically, you can get traditional style reins (I can still remember my Mum using them with me!) that are quite plain, strap around the front and back and have a strap off for the parent to hold, you can also get more fun styles of these toddler reins that strap around the front; then you can get a cute little backpack which your child wears that has a detachable rein for the parent to hold; and finally you get a very simple wrist strap to go around your child’s arm and you hold the other end.

 This is an Amazon bestseller- really popular with good reviews as well as costing under a fiver!
 The child harness is basic but does exactly the job you want.
 With strong adjustable straps to get the right fit for your toddler and a secure clasp, the walking harness can be used from 6 months so even the most advanced walkers are safe when you go out.
 The rein works as either one that clips on both sides for when they are little and you want more control or as one that fixes on either side of the body and you have a longer rein to put around your wrist.